JordanAdams/exercism-solutions/elixir/anagram/README.md

 ## Source

-Inspired by the 'Deaf Grandma' exercise in Chris Pine's Learn to Program tutorial. [http://pine.fm/LearnToProgram/?Chapter=06](http://pine.fm/LearnToProgram/?Chapter=06)
+Inspired by the Extreme Startup game [https://github.com/rchatley/extreme_startup](https://github.com/rchatley/extreme_startup)

 ## Submitting Incomplete Problems
 It's possible to submit an incomplete solution so you can see how others have completed the exercise.